openeggbert.com | |

 1. I (Robert Vokac) will study reverse engineering of Speedy Blupi EXE files by learning the x86 instruction set and using tools like Ghidra and IDA, and I have just purchased a comprehensive book on the subject.

-3. XNA will be reimplemented in both Java and JavaScript.
+3. XNA will be reimplemented in C++ as a SDL 3 wrapper.

 4. All 3D models in Speedy Blupi will be recreated using Blender.